-The following policy was implemented from Tuesday 19 April.
+The following policy was updated on Tuesday 23 August 2022.

 Overview of daily precautions

-Dulwich College Seoul is taking the following steps to keep students, staff and parents safe from COVID-19.
+We are taking the following steps to keep students, staff, and parents safe.

-- Follow coughing etiquette (turn head away and cover mouth with tissue or sleeve when coughing).
+8. All students and staff are encouraged to follow coughing etiquette (turn head away and cover the mouth with tissue or sleeve when coughing).

-- All students and staff must follow social distancing rules (1-2 metres as recommended by KDCA).
+9. All students and staff are encouraged to follow social distancing rules (1-2 metres as recommended by KDCA).

 Protocols for COVID-19 symptoms and confirmed positive cases

 When a student or staff member develops COVID-19 symptoms (e.g. temperature that exceeds 37.3 Celsius) at school:

 - Symptomatic students are taken to the nurse's office and placed in the observation area.
 They may be sent home if temperature and symptoms persist and/or the RAT test is positive.

 - Symptomatic staff members will go home and notify their Head of School and manager.
 They will be asked to self-administer a RAT kit and may return to campus if the result is negative and symptoms have cleared.